marcovtwout/yii-detectmobilebrowser/README.md

 yii-detectmobilebrowser
 =======================

 Handles detecting mobile browsers.
 Results are stored locally for caching calls within the same request, and stored in a cookie for caching across requests.

 Detection regex used from http://detectmobilebrowsers.com/

+## Requirements

+Tested on Yii 1.1.8 - 1.1.14, should work on all versions.

 ## Installation